akahinpour/my-creative-portfolio/README.md

 # My Creative Portfolio
-This portfolio is a 4 minute interactie video, inspired by SoundCloud
+This portfolio is a 4 minute interactive video, inspired by SoundCloud